 The Investment Manager has fully integrated ESG considerations into the investment decision making process.
-As part of the overall approach, the Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm ("DNSH") to sustainable investment objectives by (a) adhering to a detailed exclusion framework, (b) screening out companies with the lowest ESG rankings while selecting securities that have impacts are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. higher ESG rankings and (c) identifying and considering the principal adverse impacts ("PAI") on sustainability factors.
+As part of the overall approach, the Investment Manager ensures that the sustainable investments made by the Sub-Fund Do No Significant Harm ("DNSH") to sustainable investment objectives by (a) adhering to a detailed exclusion framework, (b) screening out companies with the lowest ESG rankings while selecting securities that have environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters. higher ESG rankings and (c) identifying and considering the principal adverse impacts ("PAI") on sustainability factors.